-Kenn Church of England Primary School positively promotes, acknowledges, and rewards good school attendance.
+Kenn Primary School positively promotes, acknowledges, and rewards good school attendance.
 There are termly certificates that reward 100% attendance over that term and end of year certificates and rewards for those children who have 100% attendance over the year.
 We also recognise pupils who are consistently on time and are not late for registration.